cg94301/fullstack-nanodegree-catalog/README.md

 ## Description

 This project implements an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
-This app resembles a wine collection.
+Specifically this app manages a wine collection.

 ## How to Start

 This project assumes that you have Vagrant installed on your machine.
 These instructions are for OSX or Unix host.

+* Execute below instruction in a shell on your host machine:

 ```
     host$ git clone https://github.com/cg94301/fullstack-nanodegree-catalog.git